is the number of all the organisms of the same group or species,

 is lower now,

-there are millions more people dying each year.
-Yes the
+are millions more people dying each year.
+Yes the population has

 Years of Potential Life Lost